Cinque Terre, Liguria: a magical place between sea and mountains. Discover with us 5 unmissable, colorful villages that make this land iconic.

 Last one, Riomaggiore, characterized by maze of medieval streets and a XIII th century castle built for defence against Saracen attack.
 Very beautiful also the little harbor and San Giovanni Battista’s Church.

-To reach Cinque Terre by train take “5 Terre Express”, a special service from March to November, price 4 euros adults, 2 for children until 12 years old; purchasable online or directly in station, a race every 15 minute every day.
+To reach Cinque Terre by train take “5 Terre Express”, a special service from March to November.
+Price: 4 euros for adults, 2 for children until 12 years old; purchasable online or directly at the station.
+A journey every 15 minutes every day.

-Warning: Cinque Terre are very busy from tourists already from May and in Liguria, you know, there is no space; come in quiet times, after summer for example, they are so beautiful places that never lose their charme.
+Warning: Cinque Terre are very busy with tourists already from May.
+In Liguria, you know, there is little space.
+We suggest coming in quiet times, after summer, for example, there are such beautiful places that never lose their charm.